Mehtaz247/Politics_Tracker_Codex/README.md

 # Politics Tracker Codex

-An MVP web app for tracking Daniel Lurie's announcements, promises, claims, evidence, and public San Francisco results over time.
+An MVP website for tracking Daniel Lurie's announcements, promises, claims, evidence, and public San Francisco results over time.

 ## What this MVP does